Himangshu54/amazonClone/README.md

 # amazonClone
-This is my a amazon clone created with html and css
+This is a amazon clone created with html and css